Lost-Empire-Entertainment/Elypso-engine/Engine/README.md

 	- bat scripts - holds bat scripts that are ran from inside Elypso engine for different interactions.
 	- fonts - holds all the actual Elypso engine fonts.
-	- icons - holds the png and ico version of the Elypso engine logo.
 	- shaders - holds all the shaders that Elypso engine and its created games use.
 	- textures - holds all the textures that Elypso engine and its created games use.